NSHipster/articles/2018-11-05-language-server-protocol.md

 having, among other things,
 employed the project's founder, Chris Lattner, for over a decade.
-Apple's decision to switch from one obscure Clang tool to another would seem to an implementation detail (so to speak).
+Apple's decision to switch from one obscure Clang tool to another would seem to be an implementation detail (so to speak).

 What makes this announcement quite interesting is that Clangd appears to have been created entirely outside of Apple,